 What Are The Roles And Responsibilities Of A Facilities Manager

 As the fast-paced Fourth Industrial Revolution dawns, the effective maintenance and management of a facility are becoming increasingly important.
-Buildings are getting smarter, technology is getting more sophisticated, and this needs to be managed effectively to avoid business disruption and effectively leverage data insights.
+Buildings are getting smarter; technology is getting more sophisticated, which needs to be managed effectively to avoid business disruption and effectively leverage data insights.
 In fact, Navigant Research estimates that the smart building market will generate global revenue of USD$8.5 billion next year, up from $4.7 billion in 2016.

 The Importance Of Good Facilities Management